fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ServiceBus/v0.0.2/New-AzureRmServiceBusTopic.md

 ```

 ### -EnableExpress
-EnableExpress - a value that indicates whether Express Entities are enabled.
+Indicates whether Express Entities are enabled.
 An express queue holds a message in memory temporarily before writing it to persistent storage.

 ```yaml
 Type: Boolean